 Time is Brain

-Unfortunately, Bahrassa says, clot removals and occlusions do not always produce the dramatic results Engels experienced.
+Unfortunately, Bahrassa said, clot removals and occlusions do not always produce the dramatic results Engels experienced.